wp-plugins/pricing-deals-for-woocommerce/readme.txt

 = 1.0.9.2 - 2015-01-23 =
-* Fix - Release Rollback - A small but significant number of clients continue to have Issues with rleases v 1.0.9.0 and fix release 1.0.9.1 .
+* Fix - Release Rollback - A small but significant number of clients continue to have issues with release v 1.0.9.0 and fix release 1.0.9.1 .
 Rather than leaving users with issues while a fix is being identified,
 		Release 1.0.9.2 rolls all the code back to v1.0.8.9, prior to the code changes and the issues